apear9/rdwplus/cran-comments.md

 Please note the following emails we have received from CRAN and our responses to the emails:

 Regarding the documentation issue, we received the following email on 19 August, 2023.
-We have addressed this by making the changes suggested.
+We have addressed this by making the change suggested.

 "
 Dear maintainer,